emerald-dao/emerald-academy-v2/src/lib/content/courses/learn-cadence-beginner-1.0/en/chapter1/lesson2.md

 }
 ```

-**Remember to change `0x01` to the address you deployed the contract to.**

-Now, on the right side, you'll see a prompt pop up.
-We can type in our new greeting into the little box!
-Let's type "Hey there, Jacob!":

-Notice also that we can sign this transaction from any account.
-We aren't accessing data in an account, so it doesn't matter which one you pick.
-Feel free to choose any account you wish.
-This is just for testing purposes.

-After you click "Send", go back to your script and click "Execute".
-You should now see "Hey there, Jacob!" printed in the console.
+To run this transaction, run `flow transactions send ./change_greeting.cdc "Hey there, Jacob!"`.
+If you rerun your script, you should now see "Hey there, Jacob!" printed in the console.
 Boom, you just successfully implemented your first transaction.

 ## Conclusion